Pensacola’s Multicultural Past on Display During Black History Month

 At the time of his death, most Pensacola Bay Area beaches were not open to blacks except for one in Perdido Key.
 The beach was accordingly renamed in his honor and remains to this day a part of the Gulf Islands National Seashore.

 Today, as in the past, travelers have the opportunity to learn and participate in black history that has had a profound influence on the Pensacola Bay Area and its culture.
-To learn more about black history in the Pensacola Bay Area and to start your vacation planning, visit www.visitpensacola.com.
+To learn more about black history in the Pensacola Bay Area, visit www.visitpensacola.com.

 About Visit Pensacola